yasomaru/go-sdk/CONTRIBUTING.md

 # Contributing to the Go MCP SDK

 Thank you for your interest in contributing!
-The Go SDK needs active contributions to keep up with changes in the MCP spec, fix bugs, and accomodate new and emerging use-cases.
+The Go SDK needs active contributions to keep up with changes in the MCP spec, fix bugs, and accommodate new and emerging use-cases.
 We welcome all forms of contribution, from filing and reviewing issues, to contributing fixes, to proposing and implementing new features.